Areas: Jewelry, Accessory

 Course code: D-JW Contact time: 3 Hours | Credits: 3 | Theory

 This seminar provides a historical, cultural and theoretical base for the study of jewelry and accessory design and production.
 Through a series of lectures, topics such as the role of the craftsperson, commercial and economic factors, fashion, historical and cultural influences and aesthetic considerations are examined.
 The course intends to inform and engage the students with current issues concerning artists and designers like ethics, identity, sustainablility and hybridization within contemporary discourse and design practice.

 Course code: D-JW 484 | Contact time: 3 Hours per week | Credits: 3 | Studio

 Students work with an organization or industry under close supervision by professionals and faculty in the field of jewelry, fashion, accessory, film, theatre and other related disciplines.
 Relevant topics concerning the design profession such as copyright, design ethics, exhibiting & photographing work, public and private commissions will be explored.
 Students are also guided through portfolio building, presentation techniques and employment and entrepreneurial skills.

 Course code: D-HC 448 | Contact time: 6 Hours per week | Credits: 3 | Lecture

 This is a compulsory one semester course which prepares final year students for entry into the design profession.
-Students learn to structure CV’s, to write applications for work and further study, to handle interviews, to improve presentation skills and to document their work in the form of a portfolio.
+Students learn to structure CVs, write applications for work and further study, handle interviews, improve presentation skills and document their work in the form of a portfolio.
 Visiting practitioners are brought in for portfolio critiques and for talks on their experiences of working in the world of design.
 The course primarily offers a supportive environment, helping students to adopt resourceful and pro-active approaches during the transition from study into a work environment.